PabloFernandez93/meal-maker-javascript/README.md

-- Using getters and setters to set a neak and price each morning for a restaurant's Today's Special
+- Using getters and setters to set a meal and price each morning for a restaurant's Today's Special